Table of Contents

 How to choose an AI platform when you own the forecast

-Start by looking at the business side: can the platform influence enough of the buyer journey to show a clear increase in revenue per session within a quarter?
-If it only works as a sidebar widget, your CFO will question every euro you spend.
+The first filter should be commercial: can the platform control enough of the buyer journey to show a clear lift in revenue per session within one quarter.
+If it only runs in a sidebar widget, finance will question every euro on the invoice.
+This is especially true on Shopify, Magento, BigCommerce, and WooCommerce setups where “easy install” often hides ongoing feed and tracking work.

-• Decide if you want a single system for search, recommendations, and personalization, or if you are ready to manage the connections between three or four separate tools.
+• Decide if you want one spine for search, recommendations, and personalization, or if you are willing to own the glue code between 3–4 tools.

 • Map which KPIs each platform can directly move: search CVR, product views per session, cart adds, order rate, AOV, email revenue per send.

-• Make it a rule: only choose platforms with a clear testing setup, control groups, and reports that a finance leader can understand in five minutes.
+• Set a hard rule: no platform without a clear testing framework, control groups, and reporting that a finance leader can understand in 5 minutes.

-• Count all your internal costs, including engineering time, analytics support, and merchandising operations—not just the license and media fees.
+• Quantify internal cost: engineering hours, analytics support, merchandising ops, not just license and media.

 Unified AI platforms vs point tools: where the ROI actually comes from